Cardiomyopathy treatments and therapies: medical therapy

 Beta-blockers slow the heartbeat and reduce its contraction force, but at the same time protect the heart, especially if it is dysfunctional.
 In medical practice they are also widely used for other types of heart disease and for arterial hypertension.
 Their dosage must be established on the basis of various factors, mainly heart rate, which must be maintained during the day between 50 and 65 beats per minute; if the heart rate is excessively slow (below 50 beats per minute) it is advisable to contact the cardiologist again.

-In HCM they contribute to reducing angina,shortness of breath, palpitations and particularly, obstruction.
-In DCM they have been used for over 30 years, with excellent results, especially in patients with a relatively high heart rate of over 80 beats per minute.
+In HCM contribute to reducing angina, shortness of breath, palpitations and especially obstruction.
+In CMD they have been used for over 30 years, with excellent results, especially in patients with a relatively high heart rate of over 80 beats per minute.

-One of the main contraindications is cardiac asthma or asthmatic bronchitis, but also psoriasis and cold intolerance of hands and feet (e.g. chilblains).
+One of the main contraindications is cardiac asthma or asthmatic bronchitis, but also psoriasis and intolerance to cold of the hands and feet (e.g. chilblains).

-There are many types of beta-blockers, with different effects based on dosage and potency.
-Due to their specific characteristics, Bisoprolol or Carvedilol is preferably used for DCM and patients with heart failure, Nadolol is preferably used for HCM, Atenolol for arterial hypertension.
+There are many types of beta-blockers, with different effects depending on the dosage and their potency.
+Due to their specific characteristics, they are used preferably Bisoprolol or Carvedilol for CMD and patients with heart failure, Nadolol for HCM , Atenolol for arterial hypertension.

 Calcium antagonists